CozyDoomer/Machine-Learning/README.md

 This is a repo for different machine learning tasks, most of them come from Kaggle competitions.

-I wrote everything in Python3 using Jupyter Notebooks in an Anaconda3 environment.
+I wrote almost everything in Python3 using Jupyter Notebooks in an Anaconda3 environment.

 Examples contain Code for both structured and unstructured data and are mostly for showcasing the code because the data I used was stored locally.